maximilianKoeper/melp/README.md

 # Mu3eHelper for tile analysis (for python) aka melp
+___
 # MELP V2

 # IN DEVELOPMENT: UNSTABLE API

+___

+## Improvements to V1:

+- detector class can handle everything concerning the geometry of tiles and pixels.
+- the detector class can be saved and loaded with all imported run data.
+- helix reconstruction is a lot faster and need less memory.
+- modular structure makes changes easy
+- usage of dataclasses makes it easy to debug functions

 ## Example:
 ```